rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

 The way it worked was that the `architectural MMU code` would query the `bsp code` about the start and end of the physical address space, and any special regions in this space that need a mapping that _is not_ normal chacheable DRAM.
-It would then go ahead and map the whole address space at once and never touch the page tables again during runtime.
+It would then go ahead and map the whole address space at once and never touch the translation tables again during runtime.

-Changing in this tutorial, **architecture** and **bsp** code will no longer talk to each other directly.
-Instead, this is decoupled now through the kernel's **generic MMU subsystem code**.
+Changing in this tutorial, **architecture** and **bsp** code will no longer autonomously create the virtual memory mappings.
+Instead, this is now orchestrated by the kernel's **generic MMU subsystem code**.

 ### A New Mapping API in `src/memory/mmu/translation_table.rs`